Siteimprove/alfa-examples/custom-testing/filtering/README.md

-# Filtering results and Selecting rules
+# Filtering results

-This directory demonstrates how to select a subset of rules before running an audit.
-Notably how to select rules based on:
+This directory demonstrates how to [filter outcomes](test/filtering.spec.ts) after running an audit, notably based on:

-- [Conformance level](test/conformance.spec.ts) (the tested page has several AAA or Best Practice issues).
-Also shows how% to select rules by WCAG version.
+- conformance level;
+- WCAG version;
-- [Scope](test/scope.spec.ts), how to test components in isolation, by disregarding rules that only make sense in the context of a full page.
+- scope (testing components in isolation, disregarding rules that only make sense for a full page).

-- It is also possible to [filter the outcomes](test/filter.spec.ts) after the audit run, to remove the ones that are not relevant for a particular case.
+## Pre-selecting rules

+It is also possible to [pre-select](test/selecting.spec.ts) the rules to apply.
+This is a bit better on the performance side because the "useless" rules are not evaluated.
+This is, however, much less flexible than filtering outcomes because a new test plugin must be created for each filter.
+Additionally, this may create conflict within the various test plugins and care must be taken to (de)activate them upon need.
+Therefore, the preferred way is to have a test plugin with all rules and filter the outcomes afterwards.
+Given that the hard work (building the style tree and the accessibility tree) is shared between all rules, and likely needed in all cases, the performance should still be good.